dshulyak/rapid/specs/CONSENSUS.md

 Coordinator needs to prepare a value to accept.
 Value is selected according to fast paxos safety rule:
 - if at most single value is selected in the messages from quorum - value must be selected.
-- if majority replies in quorum selected same value - value must be selected.
+- if majority replies in the quorum selected same value - value must be selected.
 - otherwise coordinator is free to pick any value.

 In case if value must be selected then coordinator broadcasts [Accept](#Accept) with that value.